Need to Withdraw from a Course?

 All deadlines and time periods will be prorated for courses offered during a period of time that differs from a regular 16-week semester.

 Withdrawal after the Withdrawal Deadline

 A late withdrawal is defined as a withdrawal due to circumstances reasonably beyond the control of the student from any or all classes, after the deadline for the last day to withdraw.
 Specific deadlines for the last day to withdraw for a term are published in the Fee Refund Schedule.

 A Petition for Late Withdrawal will be considered only for nonacademic reasons and will be treated with the greatest degree of confidentiality possible.
 Once final grades have been submitted, you will be ineligible for a late withdrawal except for extreme and well-documented circumstances.
 To start the late withdrawal process, please email email@example.com with a brief description of your situation.
-If a Petition for Late Withdrawal is granted, the Office of the Registrar will notify the professors of the withdrawn courses, and Student Success and Transitions will notify you.
+If a Petition for Late Withdrawal is granted, the Office of the Registrar will notify the professors of the withdrawn courses, and the Student Advising and Advocacy Center will notify you.
 There may be financial and academic consequences related to withdrawal.